 - Where appropriate, license the wind farm once it is constructed and issue and monitor license conditions for the operation of the wind farm that may be subject to review and renewal.
 State Governments should also receive and review regular reporting against those licence conditions from the wind farm operator and may withdraw licences in the event of unrectified material breaches of applicable license and permit conditions.

-- Receive and investigate complaints related to environmental standards, including alleged breaches of non-compliance.
+- Receive and investigate complaints related to environmental standards, including alleged breaches of non-compliance with permit requirements or relevant laws.

 - Confirm as required the compliance or non-compliance of a wind farm with regard to environmental standards, related permit conditions and relevant laws.